-- VBM for critical communications: The use of voice transmission is another efficient way to communicate urgent messages, notifications and inform about specific events such as flight delays, password warning, payment reminders, etc.
+- VBM for critical communications: The use of voice transmission is another efficient way to communicate urgent messages, and notifications and information about specific events such as flight delays, password warnings, payment reminders, etc.

 - CRM integration for event-based activation: By integrating voice transmission with your CRM, it is possible to configure events that automatically trigger intelligent voice transmissions.
 Events can be scheduled on specific days, based on the customer interaction history, or settled after a certain action taken by the customer.
 It’s interesting to underline that the Soprano Connect integration with the CRM also allows the personalization of voice transmissions, in order to set up a single message that automatically includes each recipient’s name and account details.